Brazil: Report of tax developments for financial, insurance, real estate sectors

 Financial, insurance, real estate sectors

-The KPMG member firm in Brazil prepared a report that describes recent tax developments that may affect companies in the financial, insurance, and real estate sectors.
+The KPMG member firm in Brazil prepared a report that describes recent direct and indirect tax developments that may affect companies in the financial, insurance, and real estate sectors.

 The recent tax developments include: